 - Seasonings - Paprika, garlic powder, and onion salt.
 You can also include salt and pepper to taste.

-Step 2: Add the gluten free beer.
-I used a measuring glass because you only need 12 ounces of gluten free beer, but my can had 16 ounces of beer in it.
+Step 2: Add the gluten free beer or club soda.
+I used a measuring glass because you only need 12 ounces of gluten free beer, but my can had 16 ounces of beer.

-HINT: You can also put it all in a Vitamix or blender to make sure there are no lumps!
+๐ Sandi says: You can also put all of the ingredients in a Vitamix or high-speed blender to make sure there are no lumps!

-Step 3: Pour the beer into the dry ingredients.
+Step 3: Pour the beer or club soda into the dry ingredients.

 If using a Vitamix, add all ingredients and blend until smooth.
 Allow the batter to sit for 10-15 minutes in the refrigerator.

-Step 5: Peel your onions and cut them horizontally to remove both ends.
+Step 5: Peel your onions and place them onto a cutting board.
+Cut them horizontally with a sharp knife to remove both ends.
+This will form large rings.

-Step 8: Gently lift the onion ring and shake off the excess batter.
+Step 8: Gently lift the onion ring out of the bowl with a fork and shake off some of the excess batter.

 Step 9: Drop an onion ring into the hot oil.
-I cook 3-4 at a time but ensure a lot of space around each onion ring.
+I cook 3-4 onion rings at a time, ensuring a lot of space around each ring.

-Allow the batter-coated onion rings to cook on each side for 1 ½-2 minutes.
-It is easiest to cook the onions in small batches so that none get overcooked.
+Allow the batter-coated onion rings to cook on each side for 1 1/2-2 minutes.
+It is easiest to cook the onions in small batches so none get overcooked.
+When they are finished deep frying, they will look golden brown.

 Step 10: Quickly move the fried onion rings to a paper towel-lined plate so the excess oil can be absorbed.
 Continue until all of the onion rings are fried.